← Back to main site · About / collaboration info

 Takeaway: Physics cannot just be bolted on.
 The penalty design itself is now part of the model architecture, and it must co-evolve with deployment constraints.

 Together these efforts speak directly to SDG 13 Climate Action.
-The aim is not only to model climate behavior, but to intervene in time.
-A sudden gust front that threatens a turbine or a dangerous nocturnal heat spike in a high-density housing block is a resilience event.
-The value comes from acting before failure, not after.
+However, the stronger current framing is operational adaptation: local models that convert sensor streams into warnings before failure.
+A sudden gust front that threatens a turbine or a dangerous nocturnal heat spike in a high-density housing block is not only a climate event.
+It is an infrastructure-risk event.

 This is why edge deployment matters.
 Inference that runs locally — at the turbine controller, at the feeder substation, at the municipal operations center — can trigger mitigation immediately, even if connectivity drops or backhaul bandwidth is limited.
 That is adaptation in the operational sense: local forecasting, under strict latency and memory budgets, that buys decision-makers hours instead of minutes.

 Takeaway: Climate adaptation is becoming an on-device forecasting problem.
-SDG 7 (clean energy), SDG 11 (resilient cities), and SDG 13 (climate action) meet in the requirement that the model must run where the risk is — not just in the cloud.
+SDG 7, SDG 11, and SDG 13 meet in the requirement that the model must run where the risk is, not only in the cloud.

 - Short-horizon wind and load forecasting for renewable integration and grid stability (SDG 7).